Balliol College, Oxford: Garden Quadrangle

 The college's dining hall was built in 1877, replacing an older hall in the front quadrangle, which had become too small for the college's population.
+The land w for this was purchased by and donated to the college by its then Master, Benjamin Jowett.
 Designed by Alfred Waterhouse, the hall is built in geometric style, using Bath stone and Tisbury stone, with roof and woodwork made of oak.
-The hall features a Willis organ, again instituted by Benjamin Jowett.
+The hall features a Willis organ, also instituted by Jowett to allow the hall's use for secular music concerts.
 The old hall became part of the library.

 The ground floor contains the college bar and shop, known as "The Buttery" (west side) and the Senior Common Room lunch room (east side).
 The 1966 new Senior Common Room range (Stc XXIII) (northern and eastern sides) was a benefaction of the Bernard Sunley Foundation and contains some smaller rooms and the principal SCR lounge, replacing Victorian facilities.
 Below this is a Lecture Room ("LR XXIII").

 The east side of the quad is a neighbouring wall with Trinity College, at the southern end is the Master's Garden, in front of the chapel, and the Fellows' Garden in front of the "Old" (Senior) Common Room.
 The Tower forming the corner between the "Old Hall" and "Old Library" is also by Salvin, of 1853 and balances that at Stc XVI–XIX.

 Underneath part of the Garden Quad and extending into Trinity were the Balliol-Trinity Laboratories, the most prominent Oxford physical and chemical laboratories in late nineteenth and early twentieth centuries, in which physical chemist Henry Moseley (originator of the atomic number) and Nobel Laureate Cyril Hinshelwood worked.
 These are now disused, following the construction of the university Physical and Theoretical Chemistry Laboratory on South Parks Road.